Ecommerce SEO: Your Ultimate Guide to Ranking #1 In Google

 Attaining local citations is pretty straightforward.
 You simply reach out to local citation websites and provide them with your information to be posted on their website.
 Sometimes you’ll be given a login to add this yourself, other times they’ll do it for you.
 Either way, it’s likely that not many of your competitors are link building at all so you’ll more easily grab an advantage.

-With 100% manual submissions and a full submission report, we’ve got you covered with our Local Citations service.
+With 100% manual submissions and a full submission report, we’ve got you covered with our Local Citation Building service.

 Multilingual Link Building